Can't unlock your Android device

 Erase your device

-Option 1: Remotely reset your device
+Option 1: Reset your device from another device

 - If you have a different Android device, visit your manufacturer's support site to learn how to reset.